Learn what it takes to break into the field of human resources and different job titles to explore.

 Managing requests for time off

-As suggested by the name, the duties of a payroll administrator focus on employee compensation.
-Skills that might help you land a job as a payroll administrator include an ability to work with numbers and experience with payroll software.
-In this position, your tasks typically include:
+The duties of a payroll administrator focus on employee compensation.
+Skills that can help you land a job as a payroll administrator include the ability to work with numbers and experience with payroll software.

 Maintaining hourly wage or salary information